 Magnolia was a major trading post, where people brought goods in from the Pacific.
 Once roads were built and folks started to settle there, the military built Fort Lawton on the northwest section of the peninsula.
 After the Vietnam War, most of the land was sold to the city, and Discovery Park was created, the biggest park in Seattle.
 And now, it’s a wonderful neighborhood with a secluded feel to it.

 The area around McGraw Street and 34th Avenue W has a walk score of 73 and is a thriving area of activity.
 There’s a farmer’s market, the annual SummerFest, a free nature walk at Discovery Park, and Fisherman’s Terminal, located on Salmon Bay near the 15th Street Bridge.
 There are also cafes, salons, boutiques, and bakeries.
 And the community pool and the library are great places to take kids.

 A variety of schools are in this area including Catharine Blaine K-8, Our Lady of Fatima Parish School and Lawton Elementary School.

 Mostly made up on single-family homes, average home prices are around $970,000 and average rent goes for around $3,000.

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These neighborhoods offer a variety of lifestyles to meet most anyone’s needs.

 We hope this guide helps you make the right choice to fit your lifestyle.
 If you decide to move in or to Seattle, don’t hesitate to reach out.
-We coordinate local and long-distance moving services in Seattle and we would love to help!
-Good luck with your move to Seattle!
+Like we said, we are Bellhop—movers in Seattle and throughout the country.